 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for a parathyroid tumor.
+This section explains the types of treatments, also known as therapies, that are the standard of care for a parathyroid tumor.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 It is very important that the health care team has experience treating parathyroid cancer.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-As explained in the Introduction, a parathyroid tumor can cause high levels of calcium in the blood, also called hypercalcemia.
+As explained in the Introduction, a parathyroid tumor can cause high levels of calcium in the blood.
+This is called hypercalcemia.
 Having too much calcium in the blood can cause serious problems.
 It may need immediate treatment.

 There are a number of medications that can be used to reduce calcium levels in the blood or stop bones from breaking down due to hypercalcemia.
 Some of the drugs that are used to treat hypercalcemia are: